Jerichord/Jerichord/README.md

 ## About Me
 I graduated computer engineering from UC Davis with extensive coding experience in various projects ranging from mock file systems to implementing code in machine

 language, creating fullstack applications, and working on embedded systems.
-I am currently an SDE intern with interest in networking and fullstack.
+My most recent experience was a Software Quality Engineer in Broadcom.

 I love to see how the various forms of software are used and implemented in our daily lives, and how they will evolve in this growing age of tech.

-- 🌱 I’m actively working on increasing knowledge on the whole development cycle of websites and applications.
-So far, the MERN stack and Kotlin have been my main tools.
+- 🌱 I’m actively working on increasing my network knowledge, and developing in my free time.

-- 🔭 My next goals are integrating my applications into the cloud, and reading more on networking and system design.
+- 🔭 My next goals are getting deeper into the networking and development lifecycle through certs and projects.

-- 👯 I’m looking to get an internship/opening position as a developer/engineer to expand my knowledge.
+- 👯 I’m looking to find a niche that I enjoy in the field.

 - 😄 On my free time I enjoy spending time with my pets, reading manga, and learning Mandarin.